tiny-dancer/notes/runiac_origin_story.md.1.md

 1) To avoid writing pipeline could, we would fully embrace the declarative spirit and declare order of options between terraform projects using folders.

-2) To ensure the local and pipeline deployments were always 100% in-sync using the same deployment logic, we would leverage a docker container to execute our terr
+2) To ensure the local and pipeline deployments were always 100% in-sync using the same deployment logic, we would leverage a docker container to execute our deployments and run terraform.

+Enter...

 ## Runiac